marydreyer/marydreyer/README.md

 I'm a student of Analysis and systems development in SENAC_RS!

-I’m currently working as a QA Analyst Intern at Instituto de Pesquisas Eldorado and learning all about test automation!!
+I’m currently working as a QA Analyst at Instituto de Pesquisas Eldorado and learning all about test automation!!

 How to reach me: mariana.odreyer@gmail.com